-Identify the element containing the text.
-Copy the simple element text (pardot-region="Header" pardot-region-type="simple") into the tag after the element name and before any styling just as before.
+Identify the element containing the text (usually a <td>).
+Copy either the simple region code pardot-region="Header" pardot-region-type="simple" or the html region code pardot-region="pardot" into the tag immediately after the element name and before any styling just as before.
 (Fig 3-C)

 Be sure to click over to the builder view and verify that your text region is now editable.
 (Fig 3-D)

 Repeat this for every text region you anticipate the client will want to edit.

 Special Tip for Buttons: For button text, be sure to place the editable region code inside the < a> element, not the containing < td >.
 (Fig 3-E) You'll need to use an html region (pardot-region="pardot") so the user can change the link url as well as the CTA text (Fig 3-F)